Oops and Daisies

 As much as I feel you’re ready, I know it’s going to be tough for you, and that the days (and nights) won’t always be easy… and that’s why I feel a bit guilty too.

-But I’m writing this to tell you that no matter what I love you oh SO much, and nothing will ever, ever change that.
-You may not get all my attention like you used to, and there may be a new little one to love in the house, but my love for you is forever.
+But I’m writing this to say: I love you oh SO much, and nothing will ever, ever change that.
+You may not get all my attention like you once did, and there may be a new little one to love in the house, but my love for you is forever.

 Change… it can be hard.
 It can be stressful.
-And that’s even true of changes that are for the better.
-Because change can take time to get used to.
+That’s even true about changes for the better.
+Change can take time to get used to.
 Plus, you’re a girl who thrives on routine (much like your mama!), and I have no idea what the new routine or new normal will be.
-But even so, I promise you, the love in this house will not be divided; but it will expand.
+Even so, I promise you, the love in this house will not be divided; rather, it will expand.

 My other promise to you, as time goes on, is this: you’re going to adore having a baby brother… even though you can’t “play play-doh” with him quite yet, no matter how many times you ask.

-Both me and your dad had siblings growing up — many of your aunts and uncle of yours — and I promise you that you’ll love your baby brother too.
+Both your dad and I had siblings growing up — many of your aunts and uncles– and I promise that you’ll love your baby brother too.
 You’ll have oooh so many adventures together… but first?
 We need to start with the baby years.
 I know it won’t always be easy.
 I know it’ll be an adjustment.
 But hang in there kiddo, and know that although things are changing in such a big way, that mommy and daddy love you more than you know.

 Your mama